MayorScript/bimm-xml-parser/README.md

 Do not add secrets directly into `.env`; any secret values should be managed by a Secret Manager.

 To start the database, run the commands:
+Make sure to run `source .env` in the root folder before starting the container:
 ```
 docker-compose up -d
 ```